 Now we have come to live in Dorset where the climate is softer and better for my rheumaticy knees and where we find the people both warm and friendly.
 I still manage to garden a little; and in the summer I go down to the pier and fish, with the helpful tuition of the local lads — a very different business from fly-fishing.
 In fact, I thoroughly enjoy what I suppose is my old age, and even write those two words with a sense of disbelief.

-Images: Mrs W Forster and Miss Atcherly waiting to compete in the ‘Eve’ Ladies Northern Foursomes — J. Gaiger/Topical Press Agency/Getty Images Editorial image # 3403736.
-Alder Buckthorn foliage and fruit — “MPF” at Wikimedia Commons, image used under the GNU Free Documentation License, Version 1.2.
+Picture credits.
+Mrs W Forster and Miss Atcherly waiting to compete in the ‘Eve’ Ladies Northern Foursomes: J. Gaiger/Topical Press Agency/Getty Images Editorial image # 3403736.
+Alder Buckthorn foliage and fruit: Photo by “MPF”, taken from Wikimedia Commons and used under the GNU Free Documentation License, Version 1.2.